 Bay windows are a beautiful feature in any room, but with extra windows and angles to work around, dressing them with curtains can be a challenge.
 Ultimately, it will depend on your personal tastes and how you plan to use the curtains day-to-day.
 So, to help give you an idea, here are some things for you to consider when choosing your bay window curtains.

 Deciding your curtain drop

 Choosing the right length of material for your bay window curtains is a key decision.
 If your bay has a window seat or radiator below it, make the curtain length above or just below the sill to ensure the material does not gather or block any heat.
 While if the bay area continues to the floor, choose a full-length curtain drop like the design pictured here.
-Helping each curtain beautifully frame the window throughout the day with a luxurious effect.
+This helps each curtain to beautifully frame the window throughout the day with a luxurious effect.